Île de la Cité: Quai de l'Horloge and the Palace of Justice

 The older portion of the building, the Conciergerie, was turned into a state prison from about 1370, as the Kings moved out to live elsewhere.
 The original entrance to the building was on what is now the first floor, since the street level was gradually raised.
 Within the entrance is a very large Gothic hall, with four naves divided by rows massive pillars, which was originally known as the Hall of the Men-at-Arms.
 It was used primarily as a dining hall for the two thousand employees in the King's service.
 Four stairways originally reached upward to the grand ceremonial hall on the first floor, where the Parliament met and court festivities were held.
 Most of this floor was destroyed by fire in 1618, but some vestiges remain, including pieces of the enormous black marble table that was a centrepiece of the hall.
 They now hang on the south wall of the lower chamber.

 The residence of the king originally adjoined this part of the Palace, but its last remains were destroyed in the fires set by the Paris Commune in 1871.
 All that remains of his residence is the Guards' Hall: originally, an antechamber to the residence.
 From the west side of the back wall runs a passage known as the "Rue de Paris"; it was used by the royal executioner, nicknamed "Monsieur de Paris".

 A few portions of the old prison, which was in use from 1370 to 1914, still exist.
-The Revolutionary Tribunal was established on the first floor of the Palace of Justice from September 1793 until the fall of Robespierre in 1794.
+The Revolutionary Tribunal was established on the first floor of the Palace of Justice from September 1793 until the fall of Maximilien Robespierre in 1794.
 The prisoners were crowded into common cells, and were not told of the specific charge against them until the day before the trial.
 The public prosecutor, Fouquier-Tinville, prepared execution sentences in advance with the names left blank - to speed the court procedure.
 After very rapid trials with little opportunity for defence, the tribune sent thousands of prisoners to the guillotine.
 Convicted prisoners were usually executed the day after their trial.
 They had their necks shaved and their collars widened, and were taken in cartloads of ten or twelve prisoners to the Place de la Revolution (today's Place de la Concorde) for execution.
 In all, two thousand, seven hundred and eighty people were convicted and executed in this manner.
 Reconstructions of some of the cells can be seen today.